deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 ## Additions

-I have created a base image which you can pull from DockerHub like this:
+I have created a distribution image which you can pull from DockerHub:

 ```bash
 docker pull grothesk/zeppelin-distribution:e0e2ca5f8087d8f47a9fba4bfe736b53a565cb11